twilwa/mcp-server-gemini/docs/examples.md

        "prompt": "Your prompt here",
        "temperature": 0.7,
        "maxTokens": 1000,
-       "model": "gemini-pro" // or "gemini-2.0-flash-exp-image-generation" for images }
+       "model": "gemini-1.5-flash" // or "gemini-2.0-flash-exp-image-generation" for images
+     }
    }
    ```